asif-mp3/aws-web-based-cheque-processing/README.md

 3. **Machine Learning Backend**: Cheque images are analyzed using ML models in **AWS SageMaker**, detecting any anomalies or fraudulent behavior.
 4. **Database (Amazon RDS)**: All cheque and user data are stored and managed in a secure MySQL instance.
 5. **Security**: The entire system is secured using **AWS KMS** for encryption, ensuring all data is handled with industry-standard security protocols.
+6. **Monitoring**: **Amazon CloudWatch** logs and tracks performance to ensure the application runs smoothly and detects any issues in real-time.

 ![Architecture Diagram](path/to/architecture-diagram.png)